6 Ways to Eat More Collagen

 Gummies - Who doesn't love a good gummy?
 And when you make them with high quality ingredients it's a big win!
 Just like collagen, you'll want to make sure you get it from a good quality, grass fed source.
 Here is an awesome recipe from Lily Nichols for Tart Cherry gummies and another from Mama Natural here.
-I'll be playing around with it more in the next few weeks and should have a good recipe for you soon!
+My real jello and 4 ingredient cookies and cream bar recipes are SO EASY and contain gelatin.
+I love them!

 Supplements - While I much prefer to eat my nutrients, there is a time and place for supplements.
 I typically suggest a glucosamine supplement in this case.
 I really like this one because it is made directly from the exoskeleton of shrimp.
 However, if you have a shellfish allergy, it might not be for you!